Olivia Attwood withdraws from I’m A Celebrity after one day in the jungle

 Hosts Ant McPartlin and Declan Donnelly confirmed there will be two extra arrivals to the camp, including former health secretary Matt Hancock.

-The MP for West Suffolk is expected to join the camp in the coming days, as the presenters said they would be “rolling out the welcome mat for them soon”.
+The Conservative MP for West Suffolk is expected to join the camp in the coming days, as the presenters said they will be “rolling out the welcome mat for them soon”.

-On Sunday, Prime Minister Rishi Sunak was quoted as telling The Sun he was “very disappointed” in the former health secretary because “MPs should be working hard for their constituents”.
+Speaking to broadcasters at Copy27 in Egypt, Rishi Sunak repeated his criticism of the former health secretary for joining the show.

+He said: “I’ve said already that I think it was a disappointing decision that he made to participate in the programme at this time.

+“And I very much support the decision that the chief whip has taken to suspend the Conservative whip from Matt Hancock.”

+Pressed on whether Hancock will have the whip restored in future, Mr Sunak said: “Whipping matters are of course a question for the chief whip.”

-On Monday, Business Secretary Grant Shapps said he will not be voting for Hancock to compete in the gruelling trials, and that he thinks his fellow Tory MP should be here “looking after his constituents”.
+Business Secretary Grant Shapps told Sky News he will not be voting for Hancock to compete in the gruelling trials, and that he thinks his fellow Tory MP should be here “looking after his constituents”.

 The best videos delivered daily